-Asymmetric-key algorithms (often called public-key algorithms) use a pair of keys (i.e., a key pair): a public key and a private key that are mathematically related to each other.
-The public key may be made public without reducing the security of the process, but the private key must remain secret if the data is to retain its cryptographic protection.
-Even though there is a relationship between the two keys, the private key cannot easily be determined
+- Asymmetric-key algorithms (often called public-key algorithms) use a pair of keys (i.e., a - key pair): a public key and a private key that are mathematically related to each other.
+The - 558 public key may be made public without reducing the security of the process, but the private key must remain secret if the data is to retain its cryptographic protection.
+Even though there is a relationship between the two keys, the private key cannot easily be determined based on knowledge of the public key.

-32 FIPS 197: Advanced Encryption Standard.
+&lt;sup>32 FIPS 197: Advanced Encryption Standard.

-33 FIPS 198: Keyed Hash Message Authentication Code (HMAC).
+&lt;sup>33 FIPS 198: Keyed Hash Message Authentication Code (HMAC).